 acquired immune response: Immunity mediated by lymphocytes and characterized by antigen specificity and memory.

-acute phase proteins: Serum proteins, mostly produced in the liver, which rapidly change in concentration (some increase, some decrease) during the initiation of an inflammatory response.
+acute phase proteins: Serum proteins, mostly produced in the liver, that rapidly change in concentration (some increase, some decrease) during the initiation of an inflammatory response.

-addressin: Cell adhesion molecule present on the luminal surface of blood and lymph vessel endothelium, and recognized by homing molecules which direct leukocytes to tissues with the appropriate 'address'.
+addressin: Cell adhesion molecule present on the luminal surface of blood and lymph vessel endothelium, and recognized by homing molecules that direct leukocytes to tissues with the appropriate “address.”

-adjuvant: Any substance which nonspecifically enhances the immune response to antigen.
+adjuvant: Any substance that nonspecifically enhances the immune response to antigen.

 allele: Variants of a polymorphic gene at a given genetic locus.